lamnhan/autodocs/src/doc/introduction.md

 Since [Typescript](https://www.typescriptlang.org) is an self documenting language, we can leverage its power to extract the source code information.
 This library is based on [Typedoc](https://typedoc.org), one of the best tool for generating Typescript documentation.

-**docsuper** is a tool for generating documentation directly from the source code.
+**ayedocs** is a tool for generating documentation directly from the source code.
 It can be used to generate standalone markdown files or a full documentation website.

 ## Use cases

 We can always manually create files with content.
-But for some situations, using **docsuper** can be very helpful.
+But for some situations, using **ayedocs** can be very helpful.

 ### Listing options